 Exploring the Link Between Sleep and Mental Health in Young People

-Sleep is essential for young people, and it’s important to recognize the link between sleep and mental health in young people.
+Sleep is essential for young people, and it’s important to recognize the link between sleep and mental health.
 When we don’t get enough sleep, our bodies and minds don’t have the time to rest and recharge.
-This can lead to a decrease in our ability to think clearly, make decisions, and regulate our emotions.
+This can decrease our ability to think clearly, make decisions, and regulate our emotions.

-It’s also important to create healthy sleep habits.
+It’s also important to develop healthy sleep habits.
 This means going to bed and waking up at the same time every day, avoiding screens before bed, and creating a comfortable sleep environment.
-By creating healthy sleep habits and reaching out for help when needed, you can take steps to improve your mental health and overall wellbeing.
+By developing these habits and seeking help when needed, you can improve your mental health and overall wellbeing.

 Examining the Effects of Social Media on Mental Health in Youth